You might have heard a lot about ransomware recently…

 There’s something most people don’t know about ransomware.

 If a hacker has access to your systems now, they’re not going to initiate the attack right away.
-It will take between 60 to 100 days-if not longer-from the moment you have been violated to the delivery of ransomware.
+It will take between 60 and 100 days-if not longer-from the moment you have been violated to the delivery of ransomware.
 So, you might already have unwelcome guests hidden in your network.
 Now that’s a scary idea.

 You may be curious why these cyber criminals take such a long time launching their attacks.
 They spend weeks or more just skulking around, investigating the network for vulnerabilities, and looking for just the right moment to maximise their profits.
 Not just that, but bizarrely, the longer they take, the tougher it’s for you to find them.